zinic/crawl/core.md

 #### Ready Actions

 A character may choose to ready an action of any type.
 The action will execute when a specific set of conditions are met.
-If the conditions are not met by the character's next turn, the action is not executed but the action points are still spent.
+If the conditions are not met by the character's next turn, the action is not executed but the energy points are still spent.

 In order to ready an action, the character must first be able to satisfy the action’s point cost.
 The character then specifies the conditions necessary for the action to execute.
 The complexity of the conditions is subject to the discretion of the game master.

 #### Turn Holding

 In addition to readying an action, a character may choose to hold their turn.
-In order to hold their turn, the character may not spend any action points and must declare that they are holding their turn.
+In order to hold their turn, the character may not spend any energy points and must declare that they are holding their turn.
 The character’s turn will execute either after every other character turn has ended, or when the character opts to rejoin the combat initiative order.

 When rejoining, the character must wait for the current character’s turn to end before executing their own turn.
 This means that holding a turn may not interrupt another character’s turn.